Are you tired of staining your underwear?

 Your pelvic floor physio can help you regain your dignity and independence by doing the following:

-Perform biofeedback to retrain the bowel to be more sensitive to the presence of stool, so that the anal sphincter contracts when necessary
+Perform biofeedback to relearn the bowel to be more responsive to stool presence, so that the anal sphincter contracts when needed

-Apply electrical stimulation to the anus to improve coordination and strength
+Use electrical stimulation on the anus to enhance coordination and strength

-Fecal incontinence can be a difficult and embarrassing issue to talk about, so it’s important to remember that almost a quarter of adults are dealing with it in some form.
-It’s a health condition that warrants treatment just like anything else.
-Please know pelvic floor physiotherapists are equipped to help you address the problem so you can regain your dignity, health and freedom!
-I encourage you to reach out for help.
+Fecal incontinence can be a difficult and embarrassing issue to discuss, so it’s important to remember that nearly a quarter of adults experience it in some form.
+It’s a health condition that deserves treatment just like any other.
+Please know that pelvic floor physiotherapists are prepared to help you address this problem so you can regain your dignity, health, and freedom!
+I encourage you to seek help.

-By Mia Dang, PT / a registered physiotherapist with extensive supplementary training in pelvic floor physiotherapy and perinatal care
+Mia Dang, PT, is a pelvic physiotherapist with extensive supplementary training in pelvic floor physiotherapy and perinatal care